ikarus-project/ikarus/docs/website/02_examples/cantileverBeam.md

 6. Filling up the $\mathbf{B}$-operator for the columns corresponding to 'phi'
 7. Integrating to arrive at the local stiffness matrix

-Assembly of the local element stiffness matrices is done to obtain the global element stiffness matrix as shown below:
+Assembly of the local element stiffness matrices is done to obtain the global element stiffness matrix, as shown below:
 ```cpp
 for (auto i = 0U; i < localView.size(); ++i)
   for (auto j = 0U; j < localView.size(); ++j)